 What is Foraminal Stenosis?

-Simply put: Foraminal stenosis is defined as the narrowing or tightening of the foramina between the bones of your spine.
+Foraminal stenosis is defined as the narrowing or tightening of the opening (foramina) where the spinal nerve exit the spinal cord, and branches out to your legs or other extremities.
 Foraminal stenosis is a specific type of spinal stenosis.

 The spinal column is made up of 33 vertebral bones.
 These bones are divided into 5 regions, cervical (the top 7 vertebrae), thoracic (12), lumbar (5), sacral (5) and coccygeal (4).
 Each of the bones in the cervical, thoracic and lumbar areas has a large central opening for the spinal cord.
 Additional openings on each side of the spinal cord, called foramens, allow the exiting nerves to branch out from the spinal cord to the arms, legs, and other parts of the body.
 The foramen is the space where the nerve exits, and it is formed by two facet bones (facet joint) above the disc between the vertebral bodies below the exiting nerves.